 As with any mathematical formula, you will need some figures to work with.
 When it comes to safety stock, there are four you need:

-• Maximum daily usage.
+- Maximum daily usage.
 This is the highest volume of an SKU you have sold in a specific period.
-That could be an actual day or a week or could even refer to a season.
+That could be an actual day, a week, or even a season.

-• Maximum lead time.
+- Maximum lead time.
 What’s the longest your supplier (or logistics provider) takes to deliver that SKU to your premises or fulfillment center?
-This is from the point you make an order or when automatic reordering happens.
+This is from the point at which you make an order or when automatic reordering occurs.

-• Average daily usage.
+- Average daily usage.
 What are your average sales of that SKU over a certain period?
-This can be somewhere that seasonal fluctuation can affect figures.
+Seasonal fluctuation can affect figures.
+To further modernize your safety stock and logistics strategies, consider incorporating AI-based solutions to optimize demand forecasting and inventory management.
+Implementing these approaches can help minimize risks related to unexpected demand fluctuations or supply chain disruptions.
+Companies are increasingly turning to AI consulting for logistics to gain insights into more efficient and scalable supply chain practices.
 After all, you would sell more Xmas trees in the run-up to Xmas than you would the rest of the year.

 A supermarket is totally different from an omnichannel contact center that sells a range of audio and video equipment.